-I am excited to share an article about Dark Angels featured on Hungary’s largest news website, Index.hu.
-Bianka Rostás and Mira Marjanovic did a great job editing a new selection of work, and a Q&A about the project, which I think you will enjoy.
+We are excited to share an article about MONEYGAME featured on Hungary’s largest news website, Index.hu.
+Bianka Rostás and Mira Marjanovic did a great job editing a new selection of work, and a Q&A about the project.

 Dark Angels is my ongoing photography project focusing on the lives and beauty of strippers across America.
 So far, I’ve visited more than twenty-five clubs in compiling the material for the book.
 Dark Angels features dancers from Los Angeles, New York, New Orleans, Las Vegas, and Miami.
 The project will be published as a book in 2021.